jpriebe/rabbithole/README.md

 ## Configuration

-In order for DTRH to work with your site, you need to give it a CSS selector that will capture all the top-level DOM elements of your ad units (and is specific enough to *not* capture non-ad-unit elements).
+In order for rabbithole to work with your site, you need to give it a CSS selector that will capture all the top-level DOM elements of your ad units (and is specific enough to *not* capture non-ad-unit elements).

 For example, if you look at the ad tags on http://slashdot.org/, you will see that they all have IDs like `div-gpt-ad-728x90_a` and `div-gpt-ad-300x250_a`.
 You can capture them all with a selector like

     [id*='div-gpt-ad']

-Once you have your selector, use the options dialog to configure DTRH.
-You can open it either from the extensions page in chrome, or by clicking on the gear icon in the DTRH popup window.
-If you have a DTRH window open when you change the CSS selector, you'll need to close DTRH and reopen it to get it to rescan your page's DOM.
+Once you have your selector, use the options dialog to configure rabbithole.
+You can open it either from the extensions page in chrome, or by clicking on the gear icon in the rabbithole popup window.
+If you have a rabbithole window open when you change the CSS selector, you'll need to close rabbithole and reopen it to get it to rescan your page's DOM.

 ## Installing from source